Ronny199/alx-system_engineering-devops/0x00-shell_basics/README.md

-script moving all files starting with uppercase letter to /tmp/u directory
+script deleting all files in current directory ending with ~ char